M1chael-01/e-commerce/README.md

 Errors like loading issues or failed API calls may occur if the backend isn’t running.

-The frontend is inside the server/ folder — double-check your paths.
+The frontend is currently located inside the server/ folder — so make sure to double-check your file paths.

+You will likely encounter problems when rendering the frontend.
+To avoid these issues, I recommend creating a separate client folder using the following command: npx create-react-app client

+Then, move the contents of server/src and server/public into the new client/ folder.
+Your updated project structure should look like this:
+/client         ← React frontend
+/server         ← Node.js + Express backend
+.env